 Fall’s Delectable Delights: Delicata Squash

-Theresa Stahl, RDN, LDN, FAND, Western Maryland Health System Outpatient Community Dietitian, introduces the aptly named “delicata squash” in this issue’s seasonal recipe.
+Theresa Stahl, RDN, LDN, FAND, UPMC Western Maryland Outpatient Community Dietitian, introduces the aptly named “delicata squash” in this issue’s seasonal recipe.

 Like other winter squash, it’s an excellent source of beta-carotene, which the body converts to vitamin A, and is also a good source of vitamin C. A half-cup serving is only 20 calories and supplies almost half of an adult’s vitamin A needed for the day.